johsteffens/mocutsvd/doc/mocutsvd.md

-## GitHub Solution
+## GitHub

-MocUT SVD is publicly available on a github repository under the following link: https://github.com/johsteffens/mocutsvd
+MocUT SVD is publicly available on a github repository under the following link: https://github.com/johsteffens/mocutsvd This solution contains some additional improvements not covered in this document: Enhanced stability, enhanced numeric accuracy and a few speed related improvements.

-For this solution I also added enhanced stability and enhanced numeric accuracy by various techniques not covered in this document.

 [mocutsvd](https://github.com/johsteffens/mocutsvd) was designed to be easily usable in an application or to be added to a linear-algebra library.
 I used a permissive royalty-free license in the hope that it receives adoption.